0rz1/calculator/README.md

 At last, I give up once scanning stratagies and first analyze word then make grammer tree to solve it, so that it can solve 1+(-2).

+Tests make you more confident. test first or you would find test be more complicate.

-Coding is an adventure and I enjoy it.
+Coding is tour full of adventures and I enjoy it.